ropensci/roweb3/content/blog/2024-12-03-r-universe-r-consortium-tlp/index.md

 It serves as a **global catalog** of software, articles, and data found across R repositories.
 It is a **software publication platform** providing a fully automated pipeline for testing, building, and publishing R packages.
-It is also a **meta-repository**, providing common infrastructure for both individuals or organizations to manage custom R package repositories using their own approach to curation, release management, and quality control.
+It is also a **meta-repository**, providing common infrastructure for both individuals and organizations to manage custom R package repositories using their own approach to curation, release management, and quality control.